 - Markar Products – edge guards and continuous hinges with edge guards

-* The 2016 edition of NFPA 80 also allows the extra tolerance of +/- 1/16 inch for high-pressure decorative laminate (HPDL)-faced doors, flush wood doors, and stile and rail wood doors installed in hollow metal frames – when the assembly is rated for 20 minutes.
+* The 2016 and 2019 editions of NFPA 80 also allow the extra tolerance of +/- 1/16 inch for high-pressure decorative laminate (HPDL)-faced doors, flush wood doors, and stile and rail wood doors installed in hollow metal frames – when the assembly is rated for 20 minutes.
 Assemblies of these types that are rated for more than 20 minutes are limited to 1/8-inch clearance between the door and frame, and at the meeting stiles of pairs.
 Doors constructed of other materials (not including hollow metal doors) are limited to 1/8-inch clearance unless permitted by the door, frame, and latching hardware listings.